steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### Normalization

-We have the data in a format the neural network can accept.
-We could stop here, but it’s good practice to normalize your inputs so that the values cluster around 0.
+I now have the data in a format the neural network can accept.
+I could stop here, but it’s good practice to normalize the inputs so that the values cluster around 0.
 This is where floating point numbers have the highest precision.

 I find the minimum and maximum coordinates in each example and scale everything proportionally.